Last updated October 28th, 2019.

-There’s Tons of Thai Startups
+Lots of Different Thai Startups

 - The online hotel booking website Agoda.
 Founded in 1997, Priceline.com acquired them with the intention of strengthening their foothold in Southeast Asia.

 - The daily deal site Ensogo.
-Founded in 2010, Living Social from the United States acquired it just one year later.
-This was also with the intention of global expansion.
+Founded in 2010, LivingSocial from the United States acquired the company one year later to expand their global presence.